World Tennis: World champions

-The ITF designates a World Champion in several disciplines each year based on performances throughout the year, emphasizing the Grand Slam tournaments, and also considering team events such as the Davis Cup and Fed Cup.
+World Tennis designates a World Champion in several disciplines each year based on performances throughout the year, emphasizing the Grand Slam tournaments, and also considering team events such as the Davis Cup and Fed Cup.
 Singles champions were first named in 1978.
 In later years, World Champion awards were added for doubles, juniors (using a combined singles and doubles ranking), and wheelchair players.

 Although the selection of World Champions generally agree with the year-end ATP and WTA rankings, this is not always the case.
 For example, Jennifer Capriati was designated as the World Champion in 2001, after winning the Australian Open and French Open and finishing the year ranked number two.
 Lindsay Davenport, on the other hand, finished the year ranked number one, but her best performances at majors were two semifinal appearances.

 Philippe Chatrier Award

-The Philippe Chatrier Award is an annual ITF award to recognise individuals or organisations who have made outstanding contributions to tennis globally, both on and off the court.
-The award, introduced in 1996, is considered to be the ITF's highest accolade and is named after the former French tennis player Philippe Chatrier, who was President of the governing body between 1977 and 1991.
+The Philippe Chatrier Award is an annual World Tennis award to recognise individuals or organisations who have made outstanding contributions to tennis globally, both on and off the court.
+The award, introduced in 1996, is considered to be World Tennis's highest accolade and is named after the former French tennis player Philippe Chatrier, who was President of the governing body between 1977 and 1991.

 National rankings

-The ITF maintains rankings of nations in both women's and men's tennis based solely on recent performances in the Billie Jean King Cup and Davis Cup, respectively.
+World Tennis maintains rankings of nations in both women's and men's tennis based solely on recent performances in the Billie Jean King Cup and Davis Cup, respectively.
 These rankings are used to seed teams at the start of each year in their respective groups.

 The women's and men's rankings are calculated using a similar method.
 In both cases, a nation's points are a weighted sum of points earned over the past four years.
 Points are earned by victorious nations depending on the group (e.g. World Group versus Zonal Groups), the round (e.g. final versus first round), and the ranking of the opponent being played.
 For the men's ranking only, additional bonus points are awarded for winning on an opponent's home ground.
 Points earned in the last 12 months are weighted at 100%, but points earned two years (75%), three years (50%), and four years (25%) ago are weighted less.

 Player rating and registration

 ITN

 The International Tennis Number (ITN) is an international tennis rating system that gives tennis players a number that represents their general level of play.
 Players are rated from ITN 1 (ATP or WTA standard or equivalent) to 10 (starter players).

-Conversion charts have been developed linking the ITN to other existing rating systems in ITF tennis nations and in time it is hoped that every tennis player worldwide will have a rating.
+Conversion charts have been developed linking the ITN to other existing rating systems in World Tennis tennis nations and in time it is hoped that every tennis player worldwide will have a rating.

 Below ITN 10 there are 3 further categories linked to the slower balls: